salrashid123/envoy_cert_bound_token/README.md

 (as of `12/30/21`)

-The modifiecations to upstream were simple (from commit `96701cb24611b0f3aac1cc0dd8bf8589fbdf8e9e`)
+You can either make the changes below or download the envoy i compiled alredy from the 'release' page on this git repo.

-emit the cert digest:
+The modifiecations to upstream were simple  (from commit `96701cb24611b0f3aac1cc0dd8bf8589fbdf8e9e`).

 ```text
 # git diff